khulnasoft/benchmarks/web/README.md

-# Kubench dashboard UI
+# Kenbench dashboard UI

-This is the Kubench dashboard UI (built with Svelte and Vite and based on PocketBase Admin UI).
+This is the Kenbench dashboard UI (built with Svelte and Vite and based on PocketBase Admin UI).

 The used admins avatars are from <https://boringavatars.com/>.